Phemaries/Note-App/README.md

 # Note-App
-Design a Note App using JavaScript, HTML and CSS
+Design a Note App using JavaScript, HTML and CSS.
-You can check the demo on https://codepen.io/phemaries/pen/powgWdp Inspiration from Brad Traversy
+You can check the demo on https://codepen.io/phemaries/pen/powgWdp

+Inspiration from Brad Traversy